eowfenth/lore/Talks/What Love did again.md

-Revision: 2
+Revision: 3

 Upon entering the bar, I have noticed her sitting accompanied with two other women.
 Both of them just does not seem from here, curiously they was too much alike.
-Indeed, they were not human.
+Yet they don't seem human at all.
 I don't know what they were, but I was sure I wasn't sharing the room with other human.
 They doesn't seem to be under any veil nor glamour.
 They looked like booze pal of Oshun.

 _- OH, ANTHONY!
 Whaat I can do for you tonight?_